tmpg/secws/lab900/lab900_privilege_analysis.md

 ## Disclaimer ##

-The following is intended to outline our general product direction.
+<em>The following is intended to outline our general product direction.
 It is intended for information purposes only, and may not be incorporated into any contract.
 It is not a commitment to deliver any material, code, or functionality, and should not be relied upon in making purchasing decisions.
-The development, release, and timing of any features or functionality described for Oracle’s products remains at the sole discretion of Oracle.
+The development, release, and timing of any features or functionality described for Oracle’s products remains at the sole discretion of Oracle.</em>

 ## Requirements ##